SweetDebilus/Betty-Bet/README.md

 ## Installation

 1. **Install Node.js**:
-   Make sure Node.js is installed on your machine.
+   First, make sure Node.jsis installed on your machine.
+Node.jsis a runtime environment for JavaScript that allows you to run your bot.
 You can download and install it from [nodejs.org](https://nodejs.org/).

-2. **Clone this repository** to your local machine.
+2. **Clone this repository** to your local machine:
+   To download the source code of this project to your computer, open your terminal (or command prompt) and run the following commands:
 ```sh
    git clone https://github.com/SweetDebilus/betty-bet.git
    cd betty-bet
 ```
+   The first command downloads the project, and the second command places you in the project directory.

-3. Install the required dependencies.
+3. **Install the required dependencies**:
+   Once you're in the project directory, you need to install all the libraries and modules the project needs to work.
+Run the following command in your terminal:
 ```sh
    npm install
 ```
+   This command reads the package.json file and installs all the listed dependencies.

-4. Configure the environment variables by creating a .env file at the root of the project and adding the following values:
+4. **Configure the environment variables**:
+   Environment variables are sensitive and specific to your setup that you don't want to include directly in your code.
+To configure these variables, create a file called .env at the root of the project (the same directory where package.json is located) and add the following lines with your own values:
 ```sh
    DISCORD_TOKEN=your-discord-bot-token
    ALGO=your-encryption-algorithm